-In K2 Five you can archive reporting data in K2 by running some SQL scripts.
+In K2 Five you can archive reporting data in K2 by running a set of SQL scripts.
 The script archives data from the K2 database to another user-specified database, and includes verbose logging and information about the data it is currently processing.
-The script sends the logging information to the SQL output window, showing which table is currently being processed, how many records are affected, their timestamps and when a section is complete.
+The script sends the logging information to the SQL output window, showing which table is currently being processed, how many records are affected, their timestamps, and when a section is complete.
 This logging is not configurable and is not saved -- it is live output data which gives you a better idea of how the archiving is progressing.
 This is helpful for first-time archiving as it can take a long time and might appear stalled.

 - You must have access to the K2 database and able to execute SQL statements against the database.
 You may need to enlist the assistance of your database administrator to run the scripts provided.